openethereum/openethereum.github.io/Accounts,-Wallets,-Vaults.md

 ### Vaults

-Vaults are an additional security feature to lock away your accounts behind a second layer of encryption.
+Vaults are an additional privacy feature to lock away your accounts behind a second layer of encryption.
 While your normal accounts are encrypted with your pass-phrase, their meta-data is accessible for all applications interacting with your wallet.
 Creating **a vault encrypts the meta-data** (e.g., the public address) and therefore hides the accounts until you unlock the vault.

 ![accounts-vault-0](images/accounts-vault-0.png)